cpoohee/MLPluginTemplate/readme.md

 ## Pre-requisites

 - The ML code is created to run with Nvidia GPU (cuda) on Ubuntu 20.04 or Apple Silicon hardware (mps) in mind.
+  - For installing cuda 11.8 drivers (https://cloud.google.com/compute/docs/gpus/install-drivers-gpu)
 - The dataset and cached dataset size used are about 50 GB.
-Prepare at least 150GB of hdd space.
+Prepare at least 150GB of free hdd space.

 - Install Miniconda.
 [See guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html)
 - For Apple Silicon, you will need to use Miniconda for mps acceleration.
 Anaconda is not recommended.